prolife86/WhiskyWise/README.md

  4. Push to the Branch (git push origin feature/AmazingFeature).
  5. Open a Pull Request.

-## 🤖 Built with AI
+## 🤖 Development Notes
-Portions of this application, were developed with the assistance of **Claude Sonnet 4.6**.
+Parts of this project were developed with AI assistance to accelerate development.
+All code is reviewed and maintained manually.
-This allows for a more rapid development cycle and optimized container orchestration.

 ## 📜 License
 Distributed under the MIT License.
 See LICENSE for more information.